-Teaching Science Outdoors is a program for Elementary teachers with several sessions held each summer.
+- Teaching Science Outdoors is a program for Elementary teachers with summers sessions (dependent on funding).

-The Kellogg Bird Sanctuary is the front door to KBS and is the home-base for most K-12 field trips.
-If you don’t see a tour that fits your needs or your curriculum, please contact someone listed on the bottom of this page.
+The Kellogg Bird Sanctuary hosts K-12 field trips on a wide range of topics connected to KBS science and natural resources.
+If you don’t see a tour that fits your needs or your curriculum, please contact Misty Klotz, to discuss custom field trip ideas.

 Training for Graduate Students in Science Communication and Outreach

 Each year MSU STEM graduate students are offered the opportunity to apply to be Science Education and Outreach Fellows.
-The announcement typically is available in March.
 Fellows work to coordinate professional development, lead field trips, visit classrooms and create lesson plans to help explain their research to new audiences.
-Meet the 2016-17 Fellows: Heather Kittredge and Dustin Kincaid
+More information: Financial Support and Housing for Graduate Students.

 Kara Haas, Science Education & Outreach Coordinator